National Educational Television

 National Educational Television (NET) was an American educational broadcast television network owned by the Ford Foundation and later co-owned by the Corporation for Public Broadcasting.
-It operated from May 16, 1954, to October 4, 1970, and was succeeded by the Public Broadcasting Service (PBS), which has memberships with many television stations that were formerly part of NET.
+It operated from May 16, 1954, to October 4, 1970, and was succeeded by the Public Broadcasting Service (PBS), which has memberships with several television stations that were formerly part of NET.

-The Council on Library and Information Resources (CLIR) provided funds for cataloging the NET collection, and as part of an on-going preservation effort with the Library of Congress, over 10,000 digitized television programs from the non-commercial TV stations and producers spanning 20 years from 1952 to 1972 have been contributed to the American Archive of Public Broadcasting.
+The Council on Library and Information Resources (CLIR) provided funds for cataloging the NET collection, and as part of an on-going preservation effort with the Library of Congress, over 10,000 digitized television programs from the non-commercial TV stations, and producers spanning about 20 years from 1952 to 1972 have been contributed to the American Archive of Public Broadcasting.

 History

 The network was founded as the Educational Television and Radio Center (ETRC) in November 1952 by a grant from the Ford Foundation's Fund for Adult Education (FAE).
 It was originally a limited service for exchanging and distributing educational television programs produced by local television stations to other stations; it did not produce any material by itself.

 In the spring of 1954, ETRC moved its operations to Ann Arbor, Michigan, and on May 16 of that year, it began operating as a "network".
 It put together a weekly five-hour package of television programs, distributing them primarily on kinescope film to the affiliated stations by mail.
 By 1956, ETRC had 22 affiliated stations, expected to grow to 26 by March 1957.
 The programming was noted for treating subjects in depth, including hour-long interviews with people of literary and historical importance.
 The programming was also noted for being dry and academic, with little consideration given to entertainment value, a marked contrast to commercial television.
-Many of the shows were designed as adult education, and ETRC was nicknamed the "University of the Air" (or, less kindly, "The Bicycle Network", both for its low budget and for the way NET supposedly sent programs to its affiliates, by distributing its program films and videotapes via non-electronic means such as by mail, termed in the television industry as "bicycling").
+Many of the shows were designed as adult education, and ETRC was nicknamed the "University of the Air" (or, less kindly, "The Bicycle Network": a reference to both its low budget and its distribution model of sending physical copies of its films and videotapes to affiliate stations through the mail, a practice known in the television industry as "bicycling").

 The center's headquarters moved from Ann Arbor to New York City in 1958, and the organization became known as the National Educational Television and Radio Center (NETRC).
-The center became more aggressive at this time, aiming to ascend to the role of the U.S.' fourth television network.
-Among its efforts, the network began importing programs from the BBC into the United States, starting with An Age of Kings in 1961.
-It increased its programming output to ten hours a week.
-Most NETRC network programs were produced by the affiliate stations because the NETRC had no production staff or facilities of its own.
-NETRC also contracted programs from independent producers and acquired foreign material from countries like Canada, the United Kingdom, Australia, Yugoslavia, the USSR, France, Italy, and West Germany.
+The center became more aggressive at this time, increasing its programming output to ten hours a week in an effort to ascend to the role of the U.S.' fourth television network.
+As the NETRC did not have centralized production facilities or staff of its own, the vast majority of its programs were either produced by the affiliate stations themselves, contracted from independent filmmakers, or — beginning in 1961 with the BBC-produced serial An Age of Kings — imported from various foreign countries such as Canada, the United Kingdom, Australia, France, Italy, and even the USSR and elsewhere in the Eastern Bloc.